jessesbyers/bird_log/README.md

 # BirdLog

 Welcome to Bird Log!
 Use this app to create a personal account and record your bird sightings.
 Then view your personalized bird guide, and see sightings of your birds by other users.
+All bird details are scraped from the Audubon Guide to North American Birds (https://www.audubon.org/bird-guide).

 ## Installation